-My daughter wants to work for herself and become a photographer.
-So has so many dreams that I know she will be successful and not settle.
-She is the reason I’ve finally stepped out of my comfort zone and took a chance on a job I’ve never had in the technical writing field.
-She is my inspiration in writing and publishing my first book and writing my second book.
-I want her to see that I chose not to settle.
-I want her to see that I made the choice to be happy in my life and what I’m doing.
+My son wants to work for himself and become a psychologist.
+He has so many dreams that I know he will be successful and not settle.
+The reason I’ve finally stepped out of my comfort zone and took a chance on a job I’ve never had in the technical writing field.
+He is my inspiration in writing and publishing my first book and writing my second book.
+I want him to see that I chose not to settle.
+I want him to see that I made the choice to be happy in my life and what I’m doing.
 You can read about my dream finally becoming a reality.
 Now I have to take my dream and make something of it.

 We all need to take a page from their book and not settle.
-We need to take back what our ancestors had and now what our decedents have and make our futures what we want them to be.
+To take back what our ancestors had and now what our decedents have and make our futures what we want them to be.
 Not what we have to settle for.
 Do the scariest thing we will ever do and step into that unknown.